Level 1 Trauma Center in Colorado

 - 97.4 percent overall average survival rate

 The Denver Health trauma center faculty has a prolific record in research, having published much of the seminal literature in trauma.
-We are heavily funded by the National Institutes of Health and Department of Defense, and recently received a $90 million U.S. Department of Defense contract to develop cutting-edge care for the injured patient.
+We are heavily funded by the National Institutes of Health (NIH) and United States Department of Defense (DoD), and recently received a $90 million U.S. Department of Defense contract to develop cutting-edge care for the injured patient.
 In 2017 alone, our surgeons gave over 175 presentations and published more than 100 articles in peer-reviewed medical journals.

 Denver Health Trauma Surgeons "Wrote the Book"